godspeedsystems/gs-documentation/docs/microservices-framework/authorization/overview.md

 base_url: <% config.api.base_url %>
 authn: com.jfs.api_auth
 ```
-Here, `com.jfs.api_auth` is the authentication workflow which gets called for the authentication of any request to this datasource.
+Here, `com.jfs.api_auth` is the authentication function which gets called for the authentication of any request to this datasource.

-#### Sample workflow using the above datasource
+#### Sample function using the above datasource
 ```yaml
 summary: Call an API and transform the
 tasks: